 To apply formally for the Hangai Prize, conform to all three of the following steps.
 (Please be reminded that both the abstract and the full paper must have the applicant as the first or sole author and that each document must conform to the required lengths and format using the templates available on the symposium website.)

-Submission of the abstract to the symposium website:Using the session code 84 used to designate the contribution as an intended entry into the Hangai Prize competition, upload a one-page abstract to the symposium upload site no later than the deadline of 31 January 2019.
-Note that acceptance of the abstract by the symposium scientific committee is a precondition for the next step.
+Submission of the abstract to the symposium website:Using the session code 84 used to designate the contribution as an intended entry into the Hangai Prize competition, upload a one-page abstract to the symposium upload site no later than the deadline of 15 February 2019 (extended from original deadline of 31 January) Note that acceptance of the abstract by the symposium scientific committee is a precondition for the next step.

 Uploading of the full paper to the Hangai site: After the abstract has been accepted, upload the full paper and the completed Hangai Prize entry form to the Hangai Prize online application and uploading website* no later than 31 March 2019 (two months earlier than the symposium deadline) for review by the Hangai Prize committee.